ianwremmel/generator-library/README.md

 ## Getting Started

-This is Yeoman generator supporting [Ian W. Remmel's](https://github.com/ianwremmel) workflow.
+This is a Yeoman generator supporting [Ian W. Remmel's](https://github.com/ianwremmel) workflow.
 You probably don't want to use it and it will likely never be added to NPM.

 ## License